 Labeling

 Clearly, marking your boxes as "Fragile" is essential.
 Use fragile labels or stickers to indicate the delicate nature of the contents.
 You can also write “Handle with Care" on the box to emphasize the need for gentle treatment.
-Labels should be placed on all sides of the box to be visible from any angle.

 Handling Instructions

 Labeling the boxes alone is not enough; you also need to provide handling instructions.
-For example, use corner protectors and cushioning materials like bubble wrap or foam sheets to shield items from impacts.
-Clearly indicate on the box if it needs to be kept upright or handled with extra caution.
-Including instructions such as “Do Not Stack” can help prevent mishaps.
+For example, use corner protectors and cushioning materials, such as bubble wrap or foam sheets, to shield items from impacts.

 Visibility and Communication

-Ensure that your handle with care instructions is easily visible.
-If you're using professional packing services, like those from Best Furniture Moving Companies, make sure they are aware of any special handling requirements.
-This will ensure that everyone involved in the move understands the importance of treating your fragile items with the utmost care.
+Ensure that your handle-with-care instructions are easily visible.
+If you're using professional packing services, like those from the Best Moving Companies in the USA, make sure they are aware of any special handling requirements.

 Even small cracks or chips in glass items can worsen during a move, so they need extra cushioning to prevent shattering.